smmahdad/herp-interns/week2/README.md

 ## Thursday, Nov 3
 - Finish up whatever didn't get done on Tuesday
-- Discussion: Heredity & Probability
-- Evolution in relation to allele frequencies, mutations
-- What is selection?
-What is drift?
 - More python review.
 Install anaconda and intro to Numpy!